jonathanw82/HydroBigTent/README.md

 * Light Cycle for the 240v led bulbs

 ### Setup program flow:
-On pressing the rotery encoder center button
+On pressing the rotary encoder centre button
 * Lighting time 240v lights, on click will give a menu allowing selection of 0, 12, 14, 16, 18 hours duration.
 * Lighting time 12v lights, on click will give a menu allowing selection of 0, 12, 14, 16, 18 hours duration.
 * Watering duration, on click will give a menu allowing selection of between 5 and 90 seconds in 0.5 increments duration.